This website uses cookies to ensure you get the best experience on our website. Learn more

 Reclaimed dhow wood, neutral tones and striking African art create a simple and natural, yet very stylish feel.
 There are plenty of comfortable sofas and chairs here, creating a perfect place to sit with a drink and watch the waterhole below.
 This is a hugely popular spot for elephants in the dry season, which makes for some captivating viewing.

 Wooden steps lead down to a lower-level deck, where there is a swimming pool with sunloungers facing out over the surrounding bush.
 This is a pleasant location for dinner when the weather is fine—and the birdwatching around the pool is wonderful.
+Below the pool is a floodlit waterhole which attracts game both day and night.

 Towards the back of the lodge is an outside dining area, designed in the style of a traditional Maasai manyatta, where evening barbecues are frequently held under the stars.
 The main areas are serviced from 6.00am to 11.00pm, so there is always someone on hand between these times to assist with any requests.

 Due to the lodge's location in a village-controlled wildlife management area, they try to maintain a good relationship with the village nearby and support it in various ways.
 In addition, they like to introduce some of the Maasai culture to guests staying at the lodge.
 Guests will typically get to experience a display of Maasai dancing during dinner, by men and women from the village, at one point during their stay.
-Whilst it is fascinating to witness and learn about the culture, some guests may find this somewhat forced and possibly a little uncomfortable.

 Many of our travellers who come here will arrive with their own professional guide and vehicle.
 However, for those who fly in, Tarangire Treetops is around one hour's drive outside the national park and the lodge can organise activities with their own vehicles and guides.
-The usual 4WD daytime safari drives are augmented by night drives and walking safaris, in 2018 these both cost US$75 per person.
+The usual 4WD daytime safari drives are augmented by night drives and walking safaris.
+When we last checked these both cost US$75 per person.
 This is typically paid to the lodge on arrival, and we're told it is used towards conservation.
 For US$15 per person it is also possible to visit one of the local Maasai boma’s and get a flavour of their life and culture.
 To guarantee these additional activities it's best to arrange them in advance, so please let us know if you would like to do this.

 As the lodge lies outside Tarangire National Park, guests would normally drive into its busier northern side for most game-viewing activities; either through the main entrance gate at the north of the park or via the Boundary Hill gate, leading from the Wildlife Management Area in to Tarangire.
 One interesting possibility would be to use Treetops for a one- or two-night stop on the way from Arusha to one of the camps deeper into the south of the park – as part of a three- or four-night exploration of Tarangire.